Sugar Prices Fall as Potential Global Surplus Looms

-Sugar prices dropped Tuesday, as traders turned their focus to the prospect of a global surplus after a wild week of trading.
+Sugar prices tumbled Tuesday, as traders turned their focus to the prospect of a global surplus after a wild week of trading.

 Continue Reading Below

-Raw sugar for July delivery fell 1.6% to 15.92 cents a pound on the ICE Futures U.S. exchange.
+Raw sugar for July delivery fell 1.9% to settle at 15.88 cents a pound on the ICE Futures U.S. exchange.

-Last week, prices had tumbled to as low as 15.34 cents a pound, the lowest in a year amid a massive physical delivery against the expired May contract, before surging more than 4.5% in one day.
-Volumes were thin Monday in New York as trading session was shortened due to a London bank holiday on May Day.
+Last week, sugar prices had dropped to as low as 15.34 cents a pound, the lowest in a year amid a massive physical delivery against the expired May contract, before surging more than 4.5% in one day.
+Volumes were thin Monday in New York as trading session was shortened due to a public holiday in London.

-With regular trading hours resuming again, sugar prices rallied initially before giving back all the gains.
-James Liddiard, an analyst at Agrilion Commodity Advisers, noted that the bulls would like to see a couple of settlements back above the level to be convinced that the prices have stabilized.
+With regular trading hours resuming, sugar prices rallied initially before giving back all the gains.
+In a surprising move, the July contract settled below the nearby physical prices in Brazil, which often trade lower than the exchange prices.

-"A failure here and a settlement below 16 cents could trigger further losses," he wrote in a note to clients.
+"The trade is worried that China is going to make it tougher for imports" by curbing smuggling through neighboring countries, said Michael McDougall, director of commodities agency at Societe Generale SA.

 Continue Reading Below